Erewash Borough Council Guide to Council Tax and Business Rate

 Does only one person have to pay in each dwelling?

 In some cases, more than one person is responsible for seeing that the bill is paid.
 People who are joint owners or joint tenants are jointly liable.
 Generally, husband and wives of people who are liable are jointly responsible for paying the bill if they live in the same dwelling.
-This also applies where a man and woman are living together as husband and wife.
+This also applies where two people are living together as partners.
 A person who is severely mentally impaired will not be jointly liable.

 Does each liable person receive their own bill?